 Print out the campus map after the course selection is finalized.

-Circle the classroom buildings.
-Mark areas like the cafeterias and gyms.
-Take a photo of the key and the circled map just in case the student loses the paper copy.
+Circle the classroom buildings and mark areas like the cafeterias and gyms.
+Take a photo of the key (Affiliate Link) and the circled map just in case the student loses the paper copy.
 Use this marked-up map as a reference for the first few weeks of school.
 This particularly helps students who are on larger campuses.

 Talk to your doctor.

 Talk to the doctor and get a current evaluation from them to determine if any changes are necessary.
-Know the side effects of the medication and what would happen if the person on meds drink alcohol.
+Know the side effects of the medication and what would happen if the person is on meds and drinking alcohol.

 Be an advocate for yourself.

-He or she should know what the evaluation means and how to express their needs to the doctor and professor.
-Meet with the professors early to get help before it gets out of hand.
-They should also find out what the campus has to assist ADHD students.
+The student should know what the evaluation means and how to express his or her needs to the doctor and professor.
+The student should also meet with the professors early to get help before things get out of hand and find out what the campus has to assist ADHD students(Amazon Affiliate Link).

 Determine the appropriate academic planner to use.

 For an effective time management strategy, it may be important to have two planners.
 The first is a paper academic planner.
 Pick a printed time and date planner to minimize the amount to write on the planner.
 Creative journaling is beautiful, but when there is no time, the first thing to go to is the beautiful lines and decorative stickers, which make it more organized.
-Also, make sure there is a section for each subject for that semester.
+Also, ensure a section for each subject for that semester.

 ***AD*** The best academic planner for students!
 Order Out of Chaos Academic planner helps track time and tasks!
 Buy 1 or more today!

 Then, a digital appointment calendar needs to be set up.
 It's also essential to make a digital appointment and use alerts to help stay on schedule with the different tasks.
-Add the entire syllabus' due dates to your digital calendar.
+Add the due dates for the entire syllabus to your digital calendar.
 If the professor has it available before classes start, do it then.
 Add an alarm to each deadline set for a week prior.

-Visit the academic planner options from our affiliate below.
-These planners were designed by Leslie Josel, a Professional Organizer whose son had ADHD.
+Visit our affiliate for the academic planner (Affiliate Link) options.
+These planners were designed by Leslie Josel, a Professional Organizer founder whose son had ADHD.
 She has a useful website to help parents with ADHD kids as well.

 - Determine beforehand what is needed for the learning process.
 Some lectures can be recorded.
-Purchasing an audiobook as well as a textbook may be an option.
-Rewriting notes to help ingrain the lecture also may assist an ADHD person.
-Set up a study group within the first few weeks if possible.
+Purchasing an audiobook and a textbook may be an option.
+Rewriting notes to help ingrain the lecture may also assist an ADHD person.
+If possible, set up a study group within the first few weeks.
 This may help keep a student-focused while studying for tests or labs.

 - Determine what clubs and activities to do BEFORE starting school.
-Students get overwhelmed with all the work in the first few weeks then they either do not get involved or make a quick decision when joining a club.
+In the first few weeks, students get overwhelmed with all the work, so they either do not get involved or make a quick decision about joining a club.
 That's a big mistake.
-Joining a club is super important to feel at home on a new campus.
-Feel free to visit "What I learned in College" post.
+Joining a club is important for feeling at home on a new campus and meeting new like-minded individuals.
+Feel free to visit my "What I learned in College" post.

 Discipline is essential in college.
-So, making an effort to stay healthy, sleep well, and control stress by finding things to do and enjoy will keep a student on the right track.
-Remember taking early action to improve a situation will help a great deal.
+So, trying to stay healthy, sleep well, and control stress by finding things to do and enjoy will keep a student on the right track.
+Remember, taking early action to improve a situation will greatly help.

 Problems and Solutions for College Students with ADHD

-Losing your keys: use a basket or a hook near the door.
-Stick with one place for your keys and bag.
-That one place should be near the room's door.
+If you lose your keys, credit cards, or badges, use a basket or a hook near the door.
+Stick with one place for your keys and bag, which should be near the room's door.

 Hard to wake up in the morning for those early classes: It's important to have two or even three alarms.
 Go to bed early.
-Set the alarm on the other side of the room.
+I know that is difficult.
+Have at least two alarms set, one on your phone and one displayed across the room, so you have to get up and turn it off.
 Make sure the volume is up.
 Do not only use your phone.
-Try a regular digital clock too.
+Try a regular digital clock, too.

 Keep track of time doing different tasks: Wear an analog wristwatch.
 You can actually see time fly. =) You can try a stopwatch to determine how long it takes you to do things like take a shower, get dressed, etc...
 When you know how long it takes you to do different tasks, you can use the stopwatch to time yourself for various daily activities to stay on schedule.

-I hope this post gives some inspiration on how to improve an ADHD student's freshman year.
+I hope this post inspires you to improve an ADHD student's freshman year.
 Below I included some resources that are perfect for ADHD College students.

 Resources for ADHD College Students

 ADHD resources for college students: ADHD in College Page.
-The Attention Deficit Disorder Association offers many tips and resources to help a student successfully thrive in college.
+The Attention Deficit Disorder Association offers many tips and resources to help students successfully thrive in college.
 Visit their site to read more.

 ADDitude Magazine website offers resources to help manage ADHD in college.